 Symptoms of sickle cell anemia

-Sickle cell anemia may be diagnosed at birth during a baby’s initial blood testing or around the age of 5 or 6 months, when symptoms develop as the red blood cells begin to sickle.
+Sickle cell anemia can be diagnosed at birth during a baby’s newborn screen blood testing before any symptoms of the disease develop.
 The symptoms for sickle cell disease are varied and can range from mild to severe.

 Call your child’s pediatrician or primary care doctor if you are concerned about any of the symptoms listed below: